Home Destination Florence Falls: How to Visit, Swim & Plan Your Trip

 Can you swim at Florence Falls?

 Yes, swimming is allowed when conditions are safe and the area is open.
-The plunge pool is generally clear, cool, and crocodile-free.
 Always check signage before entering the water.

 Is Florence Falls 2WD accessible?

-Yes, Florence Falls is accessible via sealed roads and suitable for standard vehicles year-round, including campervans and caravans.
+Yes, it is accessible via sealed roads and suitable for standard vehicles year-round.

 How do you book Florence Falls camping?

-Camping must be booked online through the Northern Territory Parks and Wildlife Commission website before your visit.
-Both 2WD and 4WD campgrounds are available.
+Camping must be booked online through the Northern Territory Parks website before your visit.

 Are there tours from Darwin to Florence Falls?

-Yes, several full-day and scenic tours operate from Darwin and include Florence Falls as a key stop, including helicopter tours, multi-day adventures, and full-day coach tours.
+Yes, several full-day and scenic tours operate from Darwin and include Florence Falls as a key stop.

 Plan Your Florence Falls Visit